 Prof. Philip Batterham

 Philip Batterham is an Emeritus Professor of Genetics at Melbourne University, and was the President of the International Genetics Foundation from 2013–2018.
 He is convening the 2023 International Congress of Genetics, of which The Scientific & Spiritual Human is a satellite public event.
 The Genetics Society of AustralAsia awarded Philip the 2015 MJD White Medal for a “lifetime contribution to genetics research.”
+Philip is an ISCAST fellow.

 Dr Victoria Lorrimar

-Victoria Lorrimar is a is a research fellow at the University of Notre Dame in Perth.
+Victoria Lorrimar is a research fellow at the University of Notre Dame in Perth.
 Her doctoral research in theology and science at the University of Oxford was supervised by Prof. Alister McGrath.
 It explored theologies of humans as co-creators as a response to the prospect of enhancing human nature through technology.
 Victoria is an ISCAST fellow.

 Victoria’s most recent book is Human Technological Enhancement and Theological Anthropology, published by Cambridge University Press.